#3 Let’s look at Tax-why is the economy like a washbasin?

 “The question, then, for tax policy is, “What kind of society do the people want?” and then once the voters speak, the UK government aims its spending and tax policies towards creating and maintaining that kind of society.”

-This may not happen, though, if a government wants to pursue its own agenda, and can convince the voters that it is acting in their best interests.
+This may not happen, though, if a government wants to pursue its own agenda, (such as weakening the NHS to pave the way for privatisation) and can convince the voters that it is acting in their best interests.